 In Ludlow, they occupy small shops and town square market stalls.
 Pubs, cafes, and restaurants share the market square with producers and purveyors.
 All are happy to tell you about their food, farms, and history.
 Ludlow is where you come to eat, fill your larder, and talk about food and cooking.

-The Oldest Food Festival in England
+Ludlow Has the Oldest Food Festival in England

-In September each year, the UK’s oldest food and drink festival are celebrated for three days on the Ludlow Castle grounds.
+In September each year, the UK’s oldest food and drink festival is celebrated for three days on the Ludlow Castle grounds.
 Over 180 food and drink producers from Shropshire and the Welsh Marches come together to offer tastings, talks, demonstrations, and to sell their produce.

 Over 100-hours of talks and workshops for Slow Food, coffee, baking, BBQ, homebrewing and more draw hundreds of foodies.
-Kids cooking classes fill up quickly.
+Kids’ cooking classes fill up quickly.

 Ludlow Brewery is wide open for tours and tastings.
 Food trails around Ludlow include sausage, ale, and pudding (desserts).
 New ‘tasting trails’ of Ludlow’s independent shops are added each year. website